The Corpus of Hittite Divinatory Texts (HDivT)

 For pa-ri-an as abbreviation of pariyawan (not pariyan ‘across’) see also obv.
 34´ (Frg.
 2).

-According to Sakuma Y. 2009b, II, 42 (rule ‘of quadrant change’).
+According to Sakuma Y. 2009b, II, 42, we can restore “it came in front from the favorable side” (rule ‘of quadrant change’).

 For a tentative restoration see Sakuma Y. 2009b, II, 42: “(Was) dies (betrifft), daß betreffs der Majestät und betreffs d[er … das Übel bestätigt wurde.
 Wenn ihr, o Götter, nur betreffs der Majestät Übel beobachtet, betreffs … aber] kein Übel beobachtet (…)” (my emphasis).